logo.png

 3. Risk Analysis and Evaluation

-ISO 31000 calls for assessing the likelihood and impact of these risks—the “effect of uncertainty” on the administration’s objectives.
-For instance, cutting 65% of the Environmental Protection Agency’s staff (as Trump suggested in February 2025) might save costs but could cripple enforcement of pollution standards, leading to public health crises with costs far exceeding the savings.
-Similarly, tariffs could spark a trade war, with econometric models suggesting a potential GDP growth slowdown from 4% to 3.7% in Asia alone, per Moody’s estimates.
-These risks aren’t hypothetical—they’re predictable outcomes of interconnected systems under stress.
-Evaluating them reveals trade-offs that demand scrutiny.
+ISO 31000 calls for assessing the likelihood and impact of identified risks.
+Cutting 65% of the EPA's staff might save costs but could cripple enforcement of pollution standards, creating public health crises with costs far exceeding the savings.
+Tariff escalation could spark a trade war — econometric models suggest a potential GDP growth slowdown from 4% to 3.7% in Asia alone, with U.S. agricultural and tech export markets as collateral damage.
+These are predictable outcomes, not speculation.

 4. Risk Treatment and Mitigation